monerium/smart-contracts/docs/tokendesign.md

 ## Issuing and Redeeming Tokens

-Monerium tokens as a 1:1 backed e-money, Issuing and Redeeming money happens when the money comes and go into your monerium's account through your Monerium's IBAN.
+Monerium tokens are a 1:1 backed e-money, Issuing and Redeeming money happens when the money comes and goes into your Monerium's account through your Monerium's IBAN.

+### Minting Process

+When funds are received on a user's associated Monerium IBAN, it enables token minting by system role accounts, with mint allowances controlled by admin accounts through a Gnosis MultiSig wallet.

+### Burning Process

+Token burning occurs upon redemption, requiring the token holder's signature for validation.
+This secure approach ensures that only user-authorized redemptions proceed.

 ### Fund Recovery Process